 Sample Answer 3:

-The table shows the figures about the proportion of the money spent on different type of consumption in five countries in 2002.
+The table shows the figures about the proportion of the money spent on different types of consumptions in five countries in 2002.

-In Turkey, roughly 32 percent of the people’s budget go for food, drinksi and smoking.
-Similarly, Ireland is in the second order, people who lived there spent nearly 29 percent of money fort hat.
+In Turkey, roughly 32 percent of the people’s budget went for food, drinks and smoking.
+Similarly, Ireland is in the second order, people who lived there spent nearly 29 percent for that.
 However, these people spent only approximately 2 percent of their money to their education and spare time.

-On the other hand, Italian citizens alloted by far the highest rate of their budget (9 %) to the clothing.
-The Irish, Spanish and Turkish people spent nearly same proportion of money (6%) on the clothing.
+On the other hand, Italian citizens allotted by far the highest rate of their budget (9 %) to the clothing.
+The Irish, Spanish and Turkish people spent nearly the same proportion of money (6%) on the clothing.
 Swedish people pay a little less for that.